-The Office of Research & Community Engagement, led by Edward A. Silver, serves the school as a collaborative partner to help faculty write the best possible proposals and run the best grants.
-The office helps faculty with the proposal submission process and with monitoring awards.
-The office staff can provide assistance with:
+The Office of Research, led by Edward A. Silver, assists faculty with obtaining funding for research projects.
+The office helps faculty with the grant proposal preparation and submission process and with monitoring awards.
+The research staff can provide assistance with:

-- Framing the structure, purpose, and substance of the grant
+- framing the structure, purpose, and substance of a grant proposal,

-The school's research staff play major roles in the budget approval process, ensuring that budgets contain adequate funds for the proposed research, that the university obligations are clear, and that the budget is structured to meet university and funder requirements.
-Because this takes time, faculty are strongly encouraged to contact the Research Office early in the grant application process.
+Budget: The school's research staff play major roles in the budget approval process, ensuring that budgets contain adequate funds for the proposed research, that the university obligations are clear, and that the budget is structured to meet university and sponsor requirements.
+Because this takes time, faculty are strongly encouraged to contact the Office of Research early in the grant application process.

-Principal investigators should submit all proposals and preproposals to Patricia Kraus, the grants administrator for the School of Education.
-Patricia will work with the university's Office of Research and Sponsored Projects in submitting the proposal to the granting and founding agency.
+Principal investigators will submit all proposals to Patricia Kraus, the grants administrator for the School of Education.
+Patricia will work with the university's Office of Research and Sponsored Projects (ORSP) to submit the proposal to the granting and founding agency.

 - Solicitation number

 - Tentative start and end date